AnhMinhDo/SMPBasedMax2/README.md

 ![Main Interface](./assets/README_Images/SMPTool_UI.svg)

-**1** : The process modes selection
+**1** : The process mode selection

-    - SINGLE_FILE: perform projection of the image selected in file path field (9) and save the output to the same directory of the input
+- **SINGLE_FILE**: perform projection of the image selected in file path field (9) and save the output to the same directory of the input

-    - MULTIPLE_FILES: batch processing  and saving of all the .tif images in directory path field (10)
+- **MULTIPLE_FILES**: batch processing  and saving of all the .tif images in directory path field (10)

-    - PREVIEW: show the output image in a new window with a sub dialog for calibrating the parameters;

-                multiple preview windows can be opened simultaneously
+- **PREVIEW**: show the output image in a new window with a sub dialog for calibrating the parameters; multiple preview windows can be opened simultaneously

 **2** : Reference channel selection